Hurricane Maria strengthens again as it heads toward Turks and Caicos

 The spokesman said he has been through "Hurricanes Hugo, Gilbert, Lenny, and many others in St. Kitts, but being in Dominica for Maria was the most horrifying experience."

-Jong said the island's Prime Minister, Roosevelt Skerrit, is "homeless," and is "bunking up in an area called St. Aroment."
+Jong said the island's prime minister, Roosevelt Skerrit, is "homeless," and is "bunking up in an area called St. Aroment."
 He added that Skerrit is considering moving into the "State House where the president lives."

 For the island's 73,000 residents, there are urgent needs for water, food and medical equipment.